OfficeDev/teams-toolkit/packages/vscode-extension/PRERELEASE.md

 #### New Additions to the Sample App Gallery

-- **Large Scale Notification Bot**: This sample app demonstrates the architecture of a Teams notfication bot app created by Teams Toolkit to send individual chat messages to a large number of users in a tenant.
+- **Large Scale Notification Bot**: This sample app demonstrates the architecture of a Teams notification bot app created by Teams Toolkit to send individual chat messages to a large number of users in a tenant.
     ![Large Scale](https://github.com/OfficeDev/TeamsFx-Samples/raw/v3/large-scale-notification/assets/architecture.jpg)

 - **Graph Connector Bot**: This sample app showcases how to build a Teams command bot that queries custom data ingested into Microsoft Graph using Graph connector.